 The city of Sirumalai (Dindigul)

-With an altitude of 1,600 metres above sea level, Sirumalai is a densely forested region with a moderate climate throughout the year.
-This is one of Tamil Nadu’s tourist destinations with diverse flora and fauna.
-A church and a view point of Dindigul city and the “Dindigul Rock Fort” are located on the hill on the 18th bend.
-In addition, there is a small waterfall on the hill.
+Located at 1,600 metres above sea level, Sirumalai is a wooded area with a temperate climate all around the year.
+It is one of Tamil Nadu’s tourist spots with a variety of flora and fauna.
+On the 18th bend there is a church and also a view point of Dindigul city and the “Dindigul Rock Fort”.
+There is also a tiny waterfall on the hill.

 Topslip (Coimbatore)

-On the Anamalai mountain range, Topslip, one of the hill stations near Chennai, is located at 2554 feet (774 meters) above sea level.
-It is a very peaceful tourist destination in Tamil Nadu.
-It is located 37 km from Pollachi, the nearest town, and 9 km from Sethumadai.
+Topslip is a hill station near Chennai located in the Anamalai mountain range at an elevation of 2554 feet (774 meters) above sea level.
+It is one of the most scenic and serene tourist places in Tamil Nadu.
+It is situated 37 km from Pollachi (the nearest town), and 9 km from Sethumadai.

 Valparai (Pollachi)